 Clavipectoral Membrane

 The clavipectoral membrane is a thick, dual-layered, fascial membrane that invests pectoralis and subclavius.
 It creates a partition that divides the area beneath the pectoralis major into superficial and deep sections.
 The clavipectoral membrane attaches to the clavicle, with a layer on either side of the subclavius.
-Those layers blend over the upper ribs and then split again as it invests the pectoralis minor.
+Those layers blend over the upper ribs and then split again as they invest the pectoralis minor.

 Running along the attachments on the clavicle, the membrane is thicker.
 The costocoracoid ligament is a thickened portion of this membrane extending along the subclavius.
 Medially, it blends with the coracoclavicular ligament that secures the first rib to the clavicle.
 Laterally, it attaches to the coracoid ligament.